-Yachting New Zealand promote the sport to the wider public and promote programmes and opportunities to get involved.
-Through Yachting New Zealand's several e-newsletters, members are invited to submit content to reach an audience of more than 13,000 boaties in New Zealand.
+Yachting New Zealand promote the sport to the wider public and promote programmes and opportunities to get involved through e-newsletters, social media and mainstream media.
+Members are invited to submit content to reach a wide audience of yachties and boaties in New Zealand.

-Technical and safety support for boat owners Maintain and update the safety regulations and carry out yacht inspections for racing on behalf of Maritime New Zealand.
+Technical and safety support for boat owners

+Maintain and update the safety regulations and carry out yacht inspections for racing on behalf of Maritime New Zealand.
 Members of Yachting New Zealand-affiliated clubs also receive a discounted price on category 1 inspections for offshore voyages.
-Yachting New Zealand run the PHRF handicapping system.
+Yachting New Zealand also run the PHRF handicapping system.